cisco-en-programmability/ansible-collection-catalystwan/roles/manager_mode/README.md

 # Ansible Role: manager_mode

 This Ansible role is designed to configure the operational mode of Cisco SD-WAN devices within a Manager environment.
-It can be used to set the mode for both controller (vSmart, vBond, Manager) and Edge (vEdge, cEdge) devices.
+It can be used to set the mode for both controller (Controller, Validator, Manager) and Edge (vEdge, cEdge) devices.

 ## Role Description

 The `manager_mode` role performs the following tasks:

 1. Verifies that the required variables for the role are present.
-2. Sets the Manager mode for all controller devices including vSmart, vBond, and Manager instances.
+2. Sets the Manager mode for all controller devices including Controller, Validator, and Manager instances.
 3. Optionally sets the Manager mode for all Edge devices if `edge_instances` are defined.

 ## Requirements